 Identify Why You Value the Relationship

 First things first: you need to revisit why you each value the relationship.
-This step is key, as it will be a clear indicator about whether it is worthwhile to start over.
+This step is key, as it will be a clear indicator of whether it is worthwhile to start over.
 Some relationships aren’t meant to be.
-By clueing in to why you want the relationship to work out, it will help motivate you throughout the steps to come.
+By clueing into why you want the relationship to work out, it will help motivate you throughout the steps to come.

 Get Some Support